WWE Raw preview: The card for the brand's Elimination Chamber go-home show - Pro Wrestling Dot Net

 -The Miz, R-Truth, Johnny Gargano, and Tommaso Ciampa vs. Damian Priest, Finn Balor, Dominik Mysterio, and JD McDonagh

-Powell’s POV: The winner of the men’s Elimination Chamber match will earn a shot at the World Heavyweight Championship at WrestleMania, while the winner of the women’s Elimination Chamber match will earn a shot at the Women’s World Championship at WrestleMania.

-Raw will be held in Anaheim, California at Honda Center.
+Powell’s POV: Raw will be held in Anaheim, California at Honda Center.
+This is the last live show WWE has before Saturday’s Elimination Chamber event.
 Join me for my live review as the show airs Mondays at 7CT/8ET.
 Dot Net Members (including our Patreon patrons) have exclusive access to my weekly same night Raw audio reviews.

 Be the first to comment